Multicultural teaching environment: first term at Aston University, England, and second term at Sciences Po Rennes, France.

 The United Kingdom government has confirmed that European Union (EU), other European Economic Area (EEA) and Swiss nationals commencing academic courses in England from August 2021 will no longer be charged the same tuition rates as home students.
 Further information can be found here.

-Tuition fees are reviewed annually and may increase in subsequent years in line with inflation linked to the Retail Price Index (RPI) to take account of the University’s increased costs of delivering the Programme.
-When undertaking a placement year, a placement year fee applies.
+Tuition fees for students are reviewed annually and may increase in subsequent years in line with inflation linked to the Retail Price Index (RPI) to take account of the University’s increased costs of delivering the Programme.
+Any such increase shall always be in accordance with the law.
+When undertaking a placement year a placement year fee applies.

 All our MA programmes equip students with the knowledge and analytical and transferable skills to pursue further postgraduate research or a successful career in the public and private sector.